Daimler AG to Pay $1.5B to Settle Emissions Cheating Probes

 In April 2016, the Justice Department asked Daimler to conduct an internal probe into its exhaust emissions certification process.
 The request came as the EPA began checking all diesel engines after the Volkswagen cheating was revealed.

 The alleged scheme isn’t as large as the Volkswagen emissions scandal, which involved nearly 600,000 vehicles.
-But the charges showed that investigators are still on the case, months after Fiat Chrysler agreed to a $650 million civil settlement and said it would fix Jeep Grand Cherokees and Ram 1500 trucks with “EcoDiesel” engines made between 2014 and 2016.
+But the charges showed that investigators are still on the case, even after Fiat Chrysler agreed to a $650 million civil settlement.

-Prosecutors alleged the engineer manipulated software to make the pollution control system perform differently under government testing than during regular driving.